 Have I got room in my building?

-Your lift provider will survey your premises to advise about how your premises will accommodate a lift and how you can position it to help you the most.
+Your lift provider will survey your premises to advise about how your building can accommodate a lift and how you can position it to help you the most.

 I'm concerned I have limited space.
 How do the doors open?

 Most come with a choice of door configurations, hinged doors to give the largest opening, or concertina doors that fold back to save space in front of the lift.

 I have reduced space at the upper floor of my building.
 Does this matter?